NoelM/noelm.github.io/content/posts/zig_threading/index.md

 ```

 A `?`-prefixed pointer is a so-called [_optional pointer_](https://ziglang.org/documentation/0.11.0/#Optional-Pointers),
-and it allows its memory address to be null (by default, a pointer in Zig is not nullable).
+which allows a null memory address (by default, a pointer in Zig is not nullable).

 To deal with an optional pointer `?*T` you must check whether it points to a memory location or not.
 One of the options is within an `if` statement: